Eastern carpenter bee: Behavior

 X. virginica is not a solitary bee species, but it is not truly social either.
-The weak form of sociality they exhibit, with one female doing the majority of the work and caring for her sisters, may be a transitional step in the evolution of sociality.
+The weak form of sociality it exhibits, with one female doing the majority of the work and caring for her sisters, may be a transitional step in the evolution of sociality.

 Dominance hierarchy

-Female X. virginica can have solitary nests, but they usually nest in social groups.
+Female X. virginica can have solitary nests, but usually nests in social groups.
 The social order of X. virginica is broken into three groups: primary, secondary, and tertiary.
-Primary females act as the dominant within a nest and are in charge of reproduction, providing food for the larvae, and laying all the eggs.
+Primary females act as dominant within a nest and are in charge of reproduction, providing food for the larvae, and laying all the eggs.
 This is different from many bee species in which there is a queen that focuses her energy solely on laying eggs while relying on provisions provide by subordinate bees.
-Secondary females may sometimes participate in oviposition, and they reinforce this potential role by helping provide for the larvae or performing nest maintenance.
+Secondary females may sometimes participate in oviposition, and reinforce this potential role by helping provide for the larvae or performing nest maintenance.
 Tertiary females rely on the provisions provided by primary females and quietly await overwintering while remaining inactive.